 LMC Automotive offers timely reporting of the latest data sets and estimates for several automotive markets around the world including, global car sales, the Chinese, Indian and ASEAN automotive markets and the Western European Diesel market.

-Global Light Vehicle (LV) sales suffered another sharp fall in April, dropping by 45% year-on-year (YoY), with the selling rate reaching 49 mn units/year.
-This is even weaker than the March result, which was already reaching levels not seen since the financial crisis, and is indicative of the serious impact of coronavirus across the globe.
+Global Light Vehicle sales suffered a severe fall in May, dropping by 33% year-on-year, with the selling rate reaching 61 mn units/year.
+Though a serious drop, this is an improvement on the April result, suggesting that the post-pandemic recovery, lengthy as it might be, is underway.
+Nevertheless, this is indicative of the serious impact of coronavirus across the globe.

-China’s Passenger Vehicle (PV) sales (i.e., wholesales) fell by 2.3% year-on-year (YoY) to 1.59 mn units in April 2020, while the Light Commercial Vehicle (LCV) segment grew by 17% YoY to 0.36 mn units.
-The overall Light Vehicle (LV) market ended the month with a slight increase of 0.7% YoY, on total sales of 1.37 mn units.
+China’s Passenger Vehicle sales (i.e., wholesales) increased by 5.1% year-on-year to 1.72 mn units in May 2020, while the Light Commercial Vehicle segment rose by 41.7% YoY to 0.36 mn units.
+The overall Light Vehicle market ended the month with an increase of 10% YoY, on total sales of 2.08 mn units.

 The imposition of the nationwide lockdown on 25 March by the Narendra Modi-led government, in a bid to halt the spread of COVID-19, has put India’s automotive industry through a brutal ride.
 The measures were extended a total of three times through to 31 May, albeit with a gradual easing of the restrictions on each occasion.